I beg to move,

 Each individual exam board will have guidance for their examiners, which is a better answer for the hon.
 Member for Glasgow North West (Carol Monaghan), for each specification that covers expectations of the marking scheme, including how examiners should approach textual references and quotes.

 Although having access to full texts is not permitted, Ofqual does not prohibit access to all texts during an exam.
 Exam boards may give pupils extracts from, for example, a novel, a scene from a play or a poem that they have studied as part of the exam materials, which pupils can use to support the argument they are making in their answer to the exam question.
-In order to ensure that pupils are familiar with what is expected of them and the types of additional material that the exam boards may provide, exemplar materials are provided to schools.
+To ensure that pupils are familiar with what is expected of them and the types of additional material that the exam boards may provide, exemplar materials are provided to schools.

 To earn good marks, pupils need to be able to show that they are familiar with the texts that they have studied and, in some questions, that their understanding is sufficiently developed to be able to compare them either with one another or with unseen texts that have been given to them in the exam.
 Pupils will need to write about a poem that they have studied which is not given to them in the exam, but that does not require them to reproduce the text in full.
 It requires pupils to recollect aspects of the poem, such as themes, issues or the way in which language is used to create particular effects—not necessarily using exact quotes—so as to compare it with the one provided in the exam.
 Thanks to a literature-rich diet throughout their schooling and a careful study of the core GCSE texts, pupils should be well prepared to write confidently about poems and other relevant material without recourse to long quotations.

 In the past, pupils have been able to take either annotated or clean copies of the studied texts into the exam.
 However, that risks undermining the requirement for them to have studied in detail the whole text as part of their course.
 That requirement is important and is particularly relevant in poetry, since if pupils know they will be given access to the whole text of a poem as part of their exam, they may feel that they do not need to study the whole poem as they can just read it during the exam.
-That would, of course, take up valuable time during the exam and would mean that they would not necessarily have covered the whole curriculum.
+That would, of course, take up valuable time during the exam and mean that they would not necessarily have covered the whole curriculum.

 Additionally, if pupils have the text available to them, it will shape the expectations of the exam.
 For example, if pupils could refer to the text, exam questions and their mark schemes would expect a much more detailed and extensive use of highly relevant quotes and references.
 Pupils could spend a large proportion of their examined time merely copying out quotations, rather than showing that they had understood the subject matter.
 As it is, questions and mark schemes for the new qualifications are written in the knowledge that pupils will not have access to the text, and expectations are moderated accordingly.
 The same position relates to questions where extracts are provided.
-For example, if an extract from a novel or play by Shakespeare is provided, clear and detailed references and quotes may be expected and papers are marked accordingly.
+For example, if an extract from a novel or a play by Shakespeare is provided, clear and detailed references and quotes may be expected and papers are marked accordingly.

 The petition notes that in addition to quotes pupils are expected to remember